gabrielspmoreira/chameleon_recsys/README.md

 The CHAMELEON modules training and evaluation can be performed either locally (GPU highly recommended) or using [Google Cloud Platform ML Engine](https://cloud.google.com/ml-engine/) managed service.

+## Dataset for reproducibility
+The dataset used in paper experiments was kindly shared by [Globo.com](http://globo.com), and made available for reproducibility of the results and also for academic purposes at [Kaggle Datasets](https://www.kaggle.com/gspmoreira/news-portal-user-interactions-by-globocom).
+You must download that dataset to be able to run the commands to pre-process, train, and evaluate the CHAMELEON's NAR module, which provides next-click recommendation for user sessions.

 # CHAMELEON
 The objetive of the CHAMELEON is to provide accurate contextual session-based recommendations for news portals.
 It is composed of two complementary modules, with independent life cycles for training and inference: the *Article Content Representation (ACR)* and the *Next-Article Recommendation (NAR)* modules, as shown in Figure 1.